sreeharikv112/MyCompany/README.md

 # My Company Details Application

-This application is intended to show capabilities of Android Jetpack components including Room, Dagger , RxJava , Retrofit , Material Design and Glide.
+This application is intended to show capabilities of **Android Jetpack components including Room, Dagger , RxJava , Retrofit , Material Design and Glide**.

 Which helps developers to handles all realtime scenarios like database updates , networking , orientation change etc. Built in kotlin</br>

 - Shows list of office rooms with information (Loaded from local JSON.
 Networking also available)
 - Can filter room list by 'department' and room 'type'